La Salette of Roxas College: Christian Formation

 La Salette of Roxas offers education not only in academics but also in yearning the youth to Christian Values that is why an added subject "Religion" is in the curriculum from pre-school to college.
 The person teaching the subject can only be either a priest or a nun.
-However, most of the time, the Sisters get the position in teaching Christian Formation.
+However, most of the time, the Sisters or Brothers from the congregation (Missionaries of Our Lady Of La Salette) get the position in teaching and leading Christian Formation Program.

 Before, religion classes take part on sending Salettinians to Elementary Schools in Roxas, Isabela to teach the word of God once a week.
 This is often referred to as catechism and students teaching the word of God is called a catechist.
 But in 2005, the catechism was stopped by the school due to public demand.

 Recollection and Retreat

 Students enrolled in La Salette of Roxas are required to attend the scheduled Recollection.
 Various activities are done by the students and the attending priest or a brother.
 There is also a celebration of Holy Mass and Confession by the Sacrament of Penance.
 The Recollection is usually done in the school chapel or inside the Building II.

 The Retreat, on the other hand can only be done by the fourth year students.
 Retreat is usually on the months of January or February where fourth-year students stay in the National Shrine of Our Lady of La Salette in Silang, Cavite which is a 16-hour trip from Roxas, Isabela.
 The students engage in spiritual exercises for one week, and connect themselves to God.
 The purpose of this is for the students to reconnect with God through prayer and meditation.
 However, the students can tour the whole compound of the shrine which is considered the largest Shrine of Our Lady of La Salette.